 The new John Ringling Causeway bridge connects the island with the mainland.
-Another bridge connects the island with Longboat Key a little further north
+Another bridge connects the island with Longboat Key, just a little further north

 St. Armand's Circle, the beautifully landscaped roundabout in the middle of the island, is where you can find the heart and soul of the St Armands Key.
 Read more about Lido Key and search all homes for sale.

-With the world famous shopping at St. Armand’s Circle, the fascinating Mote Marine Aquarium and some of the finest restaurants in the area, Lido Key is one impressive pearl in the string of the Barrier Islands.
-It is embedded in lush sub-tropical scenery, has a beautiful sand beach and looks just great.
+With the world famous shopping at St. Armand's Circle, the fascinating Mote Marine Aquarium and some of the finest restaurants in the area, Lido Key is another impressive pearl in the string of the Barrier Islands.
+It is embedded in lush sub-tropical scenery, has a beautiful sandy beach and looks just great.

-Bird Key is the first island once you have crossed the new majestic Ringling Bridge.
-When coming from downtown Sarasota, the entrance of the gated community is on your left – you can’t miss it.
+Bird Key is the first island on the left once you have crossed the new majestic Ringling Causeway Bridge.
+When coming from downtown Sarasota, the entrance of the gated community is right after leaving the bridge on your left - you can't miss it.

-Bird Key is called a boater’s paradise.
-That is even an understatement.
+Bird Key is called a boater’s paradise, which is even an understatement.
 The Key, with its private yacht club, has many homes with deep water docks.
-If they don’t have a dock, they have at least a spectacular bay view.
+If they don't have a dock, they have at least a spectacular bay view.

 The owners of those magnificent homes enjoy blazing sunsets over the Gulf of Mexico.
 At night, the expansive Sarasota Skyline glistens to life across a shimmering Sarasota Bay.
 Once the man in the moon is looking down on this little piece of paradise, the picture is perfect.